 Our private cloud solutions offer secure, configurable, highly-scalable messaging across web, phone and PC with archiving, search, and deep integration across in-house systems.
-Customers include Intel, Samsung, McKinsey & Company, Medtronic, Urban Outfitters, and the United States Department of Energy.
+Customers include Intel, Samsung, ING, Medtronic, Urban Outfitters, and the United States Department of Energy.

 Headquartered in Palo Alto, California, our company serves customers around the world with a distributed organization spanning 7 time zones.

 Our mission is to empower every organization to achieve their highest priorities through modern

 communication.
 Our vision is a world more connected to what matters most.